 To change the allowed maximum Java Heap size perform the following steps:

-- Open regedit on the BlackBerry Collaboration Service.
+- Open regedit on the Windows server hosting the BlackBerry Collaboration Service.

 - Back up the registry: